jeanchlopez/sysbench-container/README.md

 The idea behind this project was to setup a quick benchmarking tool not using the FIO standard.
-It was also to make available a base that could be customized by others to support leveraging the other sysbench testing modes for CPU, RAM and otehr things `sysbench` supports.
+It was also to make available a base that could be customized by others to support leveraging the other `sysbench` testing modes for CPU, RAM and other things it supports.

-Anotehr goal for the project was to easily determine if a `rook-ceph` of `Red Hat OpenShift Data Foundation` environment could produce the desired throughout or bandwidth after deployment with parameters that could easily stress the storage backend.
+Another goal for the project was to easily determine if a `rook-ceph` of `Red Hat OpenShift Data Foundation` environment could produce the desired throughout or bandwidth after deployment with parameters that could easily stress the storage backend.